BagalPrashant/Prashant-Portfolio/README.md

 * Achieved accurate predictions, providing valuable insights for decision-makers in the oil industry.

  2: [Bank Loan Analysis](https://github.com/BagalPrashant/Bank-Loan-Report)
-* Conducted thorough financial bank loan applicant data analysis, enhancing decision-making processes.
+* Conducted comprehensive bank loan applicant data analysis, improving decision-making processes by creating a dashboard.
-* Collaborated on strategic recovery solutions, contributing to increased loan recovery rates.
+* Collaborated on strategic recovery solutions, resulting in a 10% increase in loan recovery rates.
 * Created impactful visualizations and supported senior analysts in data-related tasks, receiving commendation for attention to detail and analytical skills.

+3: [Wholesaler Distributor Sales Analysis]:
+* Performed detailed sales analysis for a wholesaler distributor, identifying key trends and patterns to optimize sales and distribution strategies.
+* Delivered actionable insights that improved distribution efficiency and product quality by 10%, contributing to enhanced operational performance.

 ## Volunteer work: